Indianapolis: Geography

 Indianapolis is located in the East North Central region of the Midwestern United States, about 14 mi south-southeast of Indiana's geographic center.
+It is situated 98 mi northwest of Cincinnati, Ohio, 107 mi north of Louisville, Kentucky, 164 mi southeast of Chicago, Illinois, and 168 mi west of Columbus, Ohio.
 According to the U.S. Census Bureau, the Indianapolis (balance) encompasses a total area of 367.9 sqmi, of which 361.6 sqmi is land and 6.3 sqmi is water.
-It is the 18th largest city by land area in the U.S.
+It is the 18th-most extensive city by land area in the U.S.

-As a consolidated city-county, the city's municipal boundaries are coterminous with Marion County, except the autonomous and semi-autonomous municipalities outlined in Unigov.
-Nine civil townships form the broadest geographic divisions within the city and county.
+As a consolidated city-county, Indianapolis's city limits are coterminous with Marion County, except the autonomous and semi-autonomous municipalities outlined in Unigov.
+Nine civil townships form the broadest geographic divisions within the city and county; these are Center, Decatur, Franklin, Lawrence, Perry, Pike, Warren, Washington, and Wayne townships.
 The consolidated city-county borders the adjacent counties of Boone to the northwest; Hamilton to the north; Hancock to the east; Shelby to the southeast; Johnson to the south; Morgan to the southwest; and Hendricks to the west.